Mother’s Day, 2014

 Being a Mom was something I always knew I wanted in my life, although I never thought of myself as maternal before having kids.
-I was the one when playing house that wanted to play teenagers on dates with guys in convertibles, not mommies holding their crying babies.
-When my first was born, anxious to show him off to one of my sisters when she came to the hospital, it took me three tries of pointing through the nursery window before I located the baby who I had actually birthed.
+I was the one who, when playing house, wanted to play teenagers on dates with guys in convertibles, not mommies holding their crying babies.
+When my first was born, I was anxious to show him off to one of my sisters when she came to the hospital, it took me three tries of pointing through the nursery window before I located the baby whom I had actually birthed.
 I was devastated.
 Maternal, in what I thought maternal was, hadn’t magically appeared with childbirth for me.
 I didn’t even know which baby in the rows of pink and blue swaddles was even mine.
-I was post C-section, pumped up on morphine, so will blame the drugs.
+I was post-C-section, pumped up on morphine so that I will blame the drugs.
 But still….

 It didn’t take me long, once home, to begin to understand what maternal instincts were and feel their presence in everything I did.
-A couple became a family and a me became a we and it felt like it had been like that forever.
-During the first few nights at home, I woke up far more than the baby did, simply to check to see if he was still breathing.
-I know I’m not the only Mom who has stood over a bassinet in the middle of the night with her hand hovering a few inches over her baby’s mouth for the reassurance of the small warm puffs of life.
+A couple became a family, and I became a we, and it felt like it had been like that forever.
+During the first few nights at home, I woke up far more than the baby did, to check to see if he was still breathing.
+I know I’m not the only Mom who has stood over a bassinet in the middle of the night with her hand hovering a few inches over her baby’s mouth for the reassurance of the small, warm puffs of life.

-I wanted to be the best mom I could and between reading books about my child’s emotions, self-esteem, health, creativity and happiness, I sanitized, scrutinized, organized and sterilized every morsel of our 6 pound bundle of joy.
+I wanted to be the best mom I could.
+Between reading books about my child’s emotions, self-esteem, health, creativity, and happiness, I sanitized, scrutinized, organized, and sterilized every morsel of our 6-pound bundle of joy.
 I wasn’t ready to believe that a dropped pacifier doesn’t have to be sterilized every time it hits the ground or that schedules don’t necessarily have to be adhered to.
 I relied on the educated advice of others to get me through infancy (Dr. Spock included), as I didn’t yet have the confidence to veer off the path and do what felt right to me.

 A short 18 months after my first was brought home from the hospital, we had a second son.
 With two you get reality.
-Parenting books, sanitized pacifiers (or sanitized anything for that matter) and rigid schedules all went out the window, along with expectations and sadly, a few elements of my own personal hygiene.
-Getting though the day with babies fed, no blood and some semblance of a dinner on the table at night was enough of a goal for me.
-Thankfully, I had sisters who weren’t afraid to question me on my personal hygiene, reminding me that showering, shaving, and getting out of my jamies by dinner time would serve me well in the long run.
-Still, in all the chaos of the non-perfection, non-scheduled, non-sterilized and very tired life, I felt gloriously maternal and totally in my element.
+Parenting books, sanitized pacifiers (or sanitized anything for that matter), and rigid schedules all went out the window, along with expectations and, sadly, a few elements of my own personal hygiene.
+Getting through the day with babies fed, no blood, and some semblance of a dinner on the table at night was enough of a goal for me.
+Thankfully, I had sisters who weren’t afraid to question me on my personal hygiene, reminding me that showering, shaving, and getting out of my jammies by dinner time would serve me well in the long run.
+Still, amidst the chaos of a non-perfect, non-scheduled, non-sterile, and exhausted life, I felt gloriously maternal and totally in my element.

-My oldest son, Thomas, in his brilliant curiosity, reminded me to slow down and simply look at things.
-He questioned everything and when really pensive about something, he’d say:
+My oldest son, Thomas, in his brilliant curiosity, reminded me to slow down and look at things.
+He questioned everything, and when really pensive about something, he’d say:

 “Let’s think about this till Saturday night, OK, Mom?”